Xubaidu/gosearch/README.md

-# gosearch
+# go-search
-A search engine implemented by go
+A search engine implemented by golang.